 Contact your Insurance Company or Agent as soon as possible after a fire.
+They will provide assistance on topics such as temporary accommodations, property restoration, inventory damage assessment and contaminated food.
 If you are renting or leasing property, contact the owner as well.

 The Insurance Bureau of Canada has advised Edmonton Fire Rescue Services that most homeowners and tenants insurance will pay for reasonable additional living expenses if your premises are unfit for occupancy or you have to move out while repairs be being made, because of the fire.
 Keep your receipts for all expense incurred as a result of the fire for review by the adjusters.
 Reimbursement limits will vary from company to company.